 A critical study of works of literature selected for their relevancy to current social, ethnic, minority, and ethical problems.
 Special emphasis placed upon minority writers.
-Prerequisite: ENG 103 or ENG 104

 ENG 273 CREATIVE WRITING 3-0-3

 Directed experiments in the original composition of literary essays, plays, short stories, longer narratives, or poems.
 Prerequisite: ENG 103 or 104